hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 Many auth and secrets providers, such as AWS, Azure, GCP, and AliCloud, use ambient credentials to authenticate API calls.
 For example, AWS may:

+1. Use an access key and secret key configured in Vault.
-1. Check for environment variables such as "AWS_SECRET_ACCESS_KEY" and "AWS_ACCESS_KEY_ID".
+1. If not present, check for environment variables such as "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".
-1. If not present, use an access key and secret configured in Vault.
+1. If not present, load credentials configured in "~/.aws/credentials".
 1. If not present, use instance metadata.

 This becomes a problem if these ambient credentials are not intended to be used within